sikt-no/graphitron/README.md

 In such cases, Graphitron requires some extra parameters to make the right connections.
 This is done through the **reference** directive, which contains the following parameters:

+* _references_ - This parameter contains an ordered list of reference elements that is used to compose the path from the table of this type to the table corresponding to the type of the field.
+* _reference element_:
   * _table_ - This defaults to the table of the type that is referenced by the field the directive is set on.
 Setting this overrides whatever table may be set there.
 This must match a table name from jOOQs _Table_ class.
   * _key_ - If there are multiple foreign keys from one type to another, then this parameter is required for defining which key that should be used.
 This must match a key name from jOOQs _Keys_ class.
   * _condition_ - This parameter is used to place an additional constraint on the two tables, by referring to the correct [entry](#code-references) in the POM XML.
 In the cases where there is no way to deduce the key between the tables and the _key_ parameter is not set, this condition will be assumed to be an _on_ condition to be used in a join operation between the tables.
 The result will be a left join if the field is optional, otherwise a standard join.
-* _via_ - Invokes extra steps of the logic that all the previous parameters already use, allowing the usage of joins through tables which are not types in the schema.
-This parameter only specifies the extra steps to be taken in addition to the usual functionality og the previous parameters.

 Note that joins only apply to the field they are set on.
 Graphitron either sets separate aliases or uses implicit joins to manage several simultaneous joins from one table to another.
 If the field is a scalar type,